Ashkan-Yaldaie/thesis/documents/Thesis.md

 This way the temperature will be checked regularly and in response, the socket number 2 that is connected to an air conditioner will be switched on when the room temperature is above 24°C.

 The cron table is also used for the final part of this subchapter which is controlling a socket with a timer.
-Since all the preparations are done the only thing that is needed is to enter the following lines to the cron table:
+Since all the preparations are done, the only thing needed is to enter the following lines to the cron table:

 `00 16 * * * /bin/bash -l /home/pi/sockets.sh 3 on`
 `00 08 * * * /bin/bash -l /home/pi/sockets.sh 3 off`